-- 1. Advising class teachers on identifying children with special needs and on appropriate strategies to meet those needs. - 2.
-Overseeing the day to day operation of the school's SEN policy. - 3.
+- Advising class practitioners on identifying children with special needs, EAL, gifts and talents and on appropriate strategies to meet those differing needs. - 2.
+Overseeing the day to day operation of the school's SEND and Inclusion policy. - 3.
 Co-ordinating the graduated approach to managing children's special needs. - 4.
 Overseeing the maintenance of effective record keeping and documentation of those children who are on the Code of Practice 2014. - 5.
 Overseeing and co-ordinating the process of keeping parents fully informed and ensuring that they are involved in any decision making relating to their children. - 6.
-Overseeing and co-ordinating the process of provision mapping within the school and working with the 7.
-Administration Officer to maintain appropriate records. - 7.
-Managing Support Staff time with Special Needs children. - 8.
-Being aware of current issues and keeping abreast of developments within the SEN field. - 9.
-Maintaining and developing SEN resources to meet the needs of the children. - 10.
-Working with and liaising with appropriate external agencies.
-These may include:- - Educational Psychology Service - Speech and Language Service - Learning and Language Support Service - Health Authority Professional - Social Services special educational provision to be made for them.
-A child of compulsory school age or a young person has a learning difficulty if they:
+Overseeing and co-ordinating the process of provision mapping within the school and working with the School Business Manager to maintain appropriate records. - 7.
+Managing and deploying learning support staff effectively to meet the needs of particular children. - 8.
+Being aware of current issues and keeping abreast of developments within the SEND & inclusion field. - 9.
+Maintaining and developing SEND & inclusion resources to meet the needs of all the children. - 10.
+Liaising with appropriate external agencies.
+These may include: - Educational Psychology Service - Speech and Language Service - Learning and Language Support Service - Health Authority Professional - Social Services